Entries

 Create under the hood

-When the client calls a zome function that calls create_entry
+When a zome function calls create

 , Holochain does the following: